-Robert and his wife, Ina, raised their two daughters in a large Stick-style Victorian home and four-stall carriage house in the village of St. Johnsville.
+Robert was a Director of the Mohawk Valley Collective.
+He and his wife, Ina, raised their two daughters in a large Stick-style Victorian home and four-stall carriage house in the village of St. Johnsville.
 Robert has operated a keyboard musical instrument restoration business out of the carriage house since 1991.
 He also manufactures a line of wooden boxes which he sells to galleries and product manufacturers.
-Finding themselves empty-nesters, the Smiths recently opened a bed & breakfast in their home.
+Finding themselves empty-nesters, the Smiths opened a bed & breakfast in their home.

 While a music major at Broward Community College (Ft.
 Lauderdale, Fla) in the late 1960s, Robert took a summer off to apprentice with Frank T. Hubbard, a harpsichord maker in Boston, Massachusetts.
 From 1973 to 1991, he remained in Boston and made late 18th century and early 19th century fortepiano reproductions for an international clientele.